heartpoints/heartpoints.org/README.md

 #### Manual Deployment

-Make sure you have Heroku deployment credentials, then launch the interactive manual deploy script: `./heartpoints.sh manual_deploy`
+Make sure you have production deployment credentials, then launch the interactive manual deploy script: `./heartpoints.sh manual_deploy`

 Note: only deploys from "master" are allowed.

 ## Google Cloud